mnesarco/FreeCAD_ExtMan/README.md

 | :warning: WARNING: This project is in active development and it is not ready for final users. |
 | --- |

+## Features

+* Improved UI/UX
+* Extension Manager will pull submodules for repos that use them, automatically

 ## Python Requirements